Caden Lane ruffle bow headwraps

 5. Finishing Touches: Tuck the fabric's raw edges in and stitch the open parts together.
 Adorn with elements like bows or fabric flowers, ensuring they're securely fastened.

-How to Make Newborn Headbands Without Sewing: Step-by-Step Guide
+Step-by-Step: How to Make Baby Headbands Without Sewing

 1. Material Preparation: Jersey fabric is an ideal choice due to its softness and stretch.
 Cut strips about 2 inches wide and 20 inches long.
 For the elastic, segment a piece around 5-6 inches long.